 While such terms as alcoholism and alcohol abuse have been common in these spaces, I am also going to now use such terms as alcohol misuse and alcohol use disorder, as recommended by the National Institute on Alcohol Abuse and Alcoholism.
 For in-depth reading on these matters, you may be interested in a couple of publications by this institute: Understanding Alcohol Use Disorder and Treatment for Alcohol Problems: Finding and Getting Help.

 For Jewish-specific resources, you may be interested in checking-out Jewish Addiction Awareness Network (JAAN), a comprehensive resource website with general and Jewish-specific resources, up-to-date listings of Jewish-focused recovery events and programs (virtual and in-person in different geographical areas in the U.S.), an extensive suggested reading library, and a blog featuring many voices sharing Jewish perspectives on addiction and recovery.

+You may also be interested in checking-out Our Jewish Recovery.
 Other Jewish organizational resources you may also consider are Jewish Alcoholics, Chemically Dependent Persons and Significant Others (JACS) and/or Beit T’shuvah.

 Looking for some advice for the Jewish community with regards to serving alcoholic beverages?

 - Al-Anon Family Groups national website (Al-Anon is a support group for loved ones of people grappling with AUD)

 - NIH’s NIAAA (National Institute for Alcohol Abuse and Alcoholism)

 - Substance Abuse and Mental Health Services Administration’s National Helpline